giarcjc/anagram-search/README.md

 `npm i ` or `npm install`

+In a different bash shell, start the redis server

+`redis-server`

-Then start the server:
+Then back in the project dir, start the api server:

 `npm run start`

-Then in another bash shell, cd to the project and run

-`npm run import`

-to create the corpus.

 ## Tests

 `npm run test`

 Runs unit tests written with Mocha Chai and Sinon.
+It's better to run these without redis or the app running because otherwise you'll get conflicts between port numbers being in use.

 `npm run test-ruby`

 This runs a suite of ruby smoke tests that were used to guide the development of the api.

 ## Building the project and local development